 With certain exceptions, destructive inspections can only be conducted in areas unoccupied by the public or employees to minimise risk; and these areas must be safe before they are re-occupied.

-The Control of Asbestos Regulations 2012 requires all ACMs, where practical, to be safely removed before substantial refurbishment or final demolition.
+The The Control of Asbestos Regulations 2012: 2nd Edition 2013 (CAR 2012/2013) requires all ACMs, where practical, to be safely removed before substantial refurbishment or final demolition.

 Refurbishment or demolition surveys are discussed in the HSG264 guidelines, which states: